What is QUEST?

 What's involved for participants?

-The QUEST Initiative will measure quality of life through a series of online questionnaires.
-Participants complete questionnaires before starting medicinal cannabis treatment, 2 weeks after starting treatment, then every 1 – 2 months for up to 1 year.
-Each questionnaire takes about 30 minutes and can be completed from home, or anywhere with internet connection.
-As part of standard care, patients will need to consult their doctor periodically to discuss their results, receive additional scripts, and to ensure continuity of care.
+The Global QUEST Initiative will measure quality of life factors in a non-invasive way.
+Participants will complete online surveys as part of the study – and can do this from the comfort of their home.
+In addition, as part of standard care, a patient will need to consult their doctor periodically to discuss their results, receive additional scripts and to ensure continuity of care.

-Understanding some patients may have mobility issues, there are options for patient telehealth consultations with their doctor.
-Furthermore, medications will be couriered directly to all patients who participate in the study.
+Understanding that some patients have mobility issues, the QUEST team have developed options for patient telehealth consults.
+Furthermore, medications for this trial will be couriered directly to patients.

-Participants in the study can join for up to 12-months.
+Participants in the study can join for over 12-months.
 During this time, participants will be required to pay for their own medication.
-They will receive their medication at a cost of $150 per 50mL bottle plus delivery fee of $15.
+They will receive their medication at a subsidised cost from only $135 bottle of or $130 for 10 sachet (including delivery fee).
 Participation is voluntary and individuals can ‘opt-out’ at any time.

 Professor Stephan Schug - Pain Management Advisor

 Stephan Schug is Emeritus Professor and Honorary Senior Research Fellow in the Medical School of the University of Western Australia, Perth, Australia; he recently retired from his previous positions as Chair of Anaesthesiology and Pain Medicine and Director of Pain Medicine at Royal Perth Hospital, Australia.

 His principal research interests include the management of acute and chronic pain, cancer pain, regional anaesthesia, the pharmacology of local anaesthetics and analgesics and quality improvement in health care.